RockyRori/avengers/work/HXH_Data_Preparation/Data Preparation.md

 #### **4. Validation and Model Training**
 **4.1.
 Train-Validation Split**
-- To evaluate model performance before making predictions on the test set, the training data was split into a training and a validation set using an 80/20 split.
+- The training data was split into a training and a validation set using an 80/20 split to evaluate model performance before making predictions on the test set.
 This allowed for testing the model’s generalizability and adjusting hyperparameters before making final predictions.

   ```python
   X_train, X_val, Y_train, Y_val = train_test_split(X_train, Y_train, test_size=0.2, random_state=28)
   ```

 **4.2.
 Feature Importance**
-- After training the model, feature importance was evaluated to understand which features contributed the most to the predictions.
+- Feature importance was evaluated to understand which features contributed the most to the predictions after training the model.
 This could provide insights for further feature selection or engineering.

   ```python
   feature_importances = pd.Series(model.feature_importances_, index=X_train.columns)